Andrew P. Bakaj: Career

-Impeachment Inquiry Against President Donald Trump
+First impeachment of President Donald Trump

 Bakaj was lead counsel representing the whistleblower who filed the initial complaint that led to the launch of multiple investigations by the United States Congress into the Trump–Ukraine scandal, the impeachment inquiry into President Donald Trump, and, ultimately, the first Impeachment of Donald Trump.
 Bakaj's co-counsel was Mark Zaid.

 A friend of the whistleblower, who is an attorney and an expert on national security law, referred the whistleblower to Bakaj, who had more expertise on whistleblower procedure and law.
 Bakaj provided the whistleblower guidance on filing the complaint.
 On August 11, 2019, per Bakaj's guidance, the whistleblower filed the complaint with the Inspector General of the Intelligence Community (IGIC).
 The whistleblower's complaint was deemed credible and a matter of "urgent concern" by the IGIC.
-Under federal law, when the IGIC determines that an complaint credibly raises an urgent concern, he or she forwards it to the relevant agency head (here, the DNI), who is required to forward it to the congressional intelligence committees within seven days.
+Under federal law, when the IGIC determines that a complaint credibly raises an urgent concern, he or she forwards it to the relevant agency head (here, the DNI), who is required to forward it to the congressional intelligence committees within seven days.
 In this case, however, Acting Director of National Intelligence Joseph Maguire withheld the complaint from Congress.